seifrajhi/awesome-cilium/README.md

 - [Inter-node traffic control](https://docs.cilium.io/en/latest/network/kubernetes/policy/#ciliumclusterwidenetworkpolicy): Policies that are applicable to the whole cluster (non-namespaced) and provide you with the means to specify nodes as the source and target.

-- [BPF and XDP Reference Guide](http://docs.cilium.io/en/latest/bpf/): - Guide from the Cilium project.
+- [BPF and XDP Reference Guide](http://docs.cilium.io/en/latest/bpf/): Guide from the Cilium project.

-- [Why is the kernel community replacing iptables with BPF?](https://cilium.io/blog/2018/04/17/why-is-the-kernel-community-replacing-iptables/) - A blog post by Cilium on the the motivations behind eBPF and bpfilter, with a couple examples and links to other projects using eBPF and bpfilter.
+- [Why is the kernel community replacing iptables with BPF?](https://cilium.io/blog/2018/04/17/why-is-the-kernel-community-replacing-iptables/): A blog post by Cilium on the the motivations behind eBPF and bpfilter, with a couple examples and links to other projects using eBPF and bpfilter.

-- [bpfilter: Linux firewall with eBPF sauce](https://qmo.fr/docs/talk_20180316_frnog_bpfilter.pdf): - Slides from a talk by Quentin Monnet with a background on eBPF and comparing bpfilter to iptables.
+- [Bpfilter: Linux firewall with eBPF sauce](https://qmo.fr/docs/talk_20180316_frnog_bpfilter.pdf):  Slides from a talk by Quentin Monnet with a background on eBPF and comparing bpfilter to iptables.

-- [Cilium: Networking & Security for Containers with BPF & XDP](http://www.slideshare.net/ThomasGraf5/clium-container-networking-with-bpf-xdp) - Also featuring a load balancer use case
+- [Cilium: Networking & Security for Containers with BPF & XDP](http://www.slideshare.net/ThomasGraf5/clium-container-networking-with-bpf-xdp): Also featuring a load balancer use case

 - [Cilium: Networking & Security for Containers with BPF & XDP](http://www.slideshare.net/Docker/cilium-bpf-xdp-for-containers-66969823) - [video](https://www.youtube.com/watch?v=TnJF7ht3ZYc&list=PLkA60AVN3hh8oPas3cq2VA9xB7WazcIgs)